Faculty

 Profile

-Aparna Chandra is a constitutional lawyer with an expertise in Indian constitutional law among other areas.
-She has previously worked at the National Judicial Academy, Bhopal and the National Law University, Delhi where she founded the Centre for Constitutional Law, Policy and Governance.
+Aparna teaches and writes on constitutional law, gender and the law, human rights, judicial process reform, and empirical legal studies.
+She has previously worked at the National Judicial Academy, Bhopal and the National Law University, Delhi where she co-founded the Centre for Constitutional Law, Policy and Governance.
 She has assisted the Law Commission of India in various reports and has been appointed as amicus curiae by the Delhi High Court in matters involving the interface between constitutional and criminal laws.

-She has been part of various law reform efforts in India, some of which are mentioned below:
+Aparna has been part of various law reform efforts in India, some of which are mentioned below:

 Work on Law Reforms